Robert Siegel stepping down from 'All Things Considered'

 Siegel's co-hosts are Audie Cornish, Kelly McEvers and Ari Shapiro.
 The broadcast rounds out NPR's programming day, providing detailed coverage of the day's news for stations across the country.

+Siegel is on away on assignment this week, so he won't speak about his decision on the air right away.

-Siegel said in a statement that he has been considering the move for some time.
+But he said in a statement that he has been considering the move for some time.

 "This is a decision long in the making and not an easy one," he said.
 "I've had the greatest job I can think of, working with the finest colleagues anyone could ask for, for as long a stretch as I could imagine."